Visit our Sister Sites:

 Thin or space plants 6" apart.

-Once your Tansy are established, they should grow well with few problems and no maintenance.
 Keep the soil moist to slightly dry.
 Water them during dry periods, once a week.
 Add fertilizer once a month.

 Insect and Disease: